Capitol Account: Where Wall Street Meets Washington

 During his two decades at Bloomberg, Schmidt specialized in stories that highlight how government policy affects Wall Street.
 He covered Washington's response to the 2002 corporate accounting scandals and the 2008 crisis, events that resulted in massive new laws that changed the course of financial regulation.
 His beats have included all of the federal agencies that oversee finance -- the Treasury, the SEC, the CFTC and the major banking regulators -- as well as Congress and lobbying.
 He can be reached at: firstname.lastname@example.org

-You’ll get the newsletter every weekday afternoon.
+You’ll get the newsletter every weekday evening.

 Read breaking news, in-depth analysis and timely feature stories.